awsdocs/amazon-chime-sdk-developer-guide/doc_source/meeting-transcription.md

 Amazon Chime SDK live transcription processes each user’s audio separately for improved accuracy in multi\-speaker scenarios\.
 The Amazon Chime SDK uses its active talker algorithm to select the top two active talkers, and then sends their audio to Amazon Transcribe, in separate channels, via a single stream\.
 Meeting participants receive user\-attributed transcriptions via Amazon Chime SDK data messages\.
 You can use transcriptions in a variety of ways, such as displaying subtitles, creating meeting transcripts, or using the transcriptions for content analysis\.

 Live transcription uses one stream to Amazon Transcribe for the duration of the meeting transcription\.
 Standard Amazon Transcribe and Amazon Transcribe Medical costs apply\.
-For more information, see [Amazon Transcribe Pricing](http://aws.amazon.com/transcribe/pricing/)\.
+For more information, refer to [Amazon Transcribe Pricing](http://aws.amazon.com/transcribe/pricing/)\.
+For questions about usage or billing, contact your AWS account manager\.

 **Important**
 Amazon Chime SDK live transcription is powered by Amazon Transcribe\.
 Use of Amazon Transcribe is subject to the [AWS Service Terms](https://aws.amazon.com/service-terms/), including the terms specific to the AWS Machine Learning and Artificial Intelligence Services\.